<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Tips for Writing a Benefit Statement

 There are a few best practices for writing a great benefit statement.
-It's a pretty simple process, but you can always look for ways to optimize your efforts.
+It's a pretty simple process, but it never hurts to look for additional ways to optimize your efforts.

-For example: "Our mouthwash kills 99 percent of germs in the mouth" which means...
-"You'll have better breath throughout the day."
+For example: "Our mouthwash kills 99.9 percent of germs in the mouth."
+This is a fairly common claim made by mouthwash brands... which means: "You'll have better breath throughout the day."

 In the example above, I included an effectiveness percentage.
 Customers appreciate measurable benefits like percentages, survey numbers, and statistics that support the value of your product or service.

-Adding in quantifiable facts validates your business and keeps your benefit claim from feeling too general or vague.
+Adding quantifiable facts validates your business and keeps your benefit claim from feeling too general or vague.
+When making these claims, it's important to verify that they're accurate as well—the FTC can be kind of strict about making companies verify that they can back up their claims!

 Along the same lines, you'll want to be as straightforward as possible in your benefit statement.
 Get to the point and address the customer's needs before you go into great detail about other features.
 If they ask for more, that's when you can dive deeper.

 When talking about the happy ending, make sure you're not setting unrealistic expectations for the customer.
-You'll be setting them up for disappointment if you're trying to sell your goods for more than they actually are.
+You'll be setting them up for disappointment if you're trying to sell your goods as being more than they actually are.

 Let their true value speak for themselves.
 If it's a good product or service, then it'll do well simply by being high quality.